RouteKG: A knowledge graph-based framework for route prediction on road networks: Experiments

 \subsection{Case Study: Traffic Flow Estimation}

-In this section, we conduct a case study on traffic flow estimation to demonstrate the practical use cases of RouteKG, utilizing its potential to generate future routes for accurate traffic flow estimations.
-This can offer key insights into traffic pattern dynamics and enhancing the reliability of traffic flow predictions.
-Specifically, we adopt a sampling-based method for generating future routes to maximize the utility of the top-$k$ future routes predictions.
-Initially, the top-$k$ predictions are converted to a probability distribution using temperature scaling \citep{guo2017calibration}.
+In this section, to demonstrate the practical use cases of RouteKG, we conduct a case study on traffic flow estimation utilizing the model's capability to generate future routes, which can then support other traffic control or management strategies.
+Specifically, we adopt a sampling-based method for generating future routes to maximize the utility of the top-$k$ future route predictions.
+Initially, the top-$k$ predictions are converted to a probability distribution using temperature scaling \cite{guo2017calibration}.
 Subsequently, we sample from the predicted top-$k$ future routes for each observed trajectory based on their probability distribution.
-The estimated link-level traffic flows are then obtained by aggregating the number of predicted future routes at the link level.
-To counter the effects of uncertainty, we iterate the experiments ten times and reported traffic flow estimation results in a mean±std format, focusing solely on the top-10 predictions for simplicity.
+The estimated link-level traffic flows are then obtained by aggregating the number of predicted future routes.
+To ensure robustness, we iterate the experiments ten times and report traffic flow estimation results in a mean±std format, focusing solely on the top-10 predictions for simplicity.

-The accuracy of traffic flow estimation was evaluated using three commonly used regression metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and the coefficient of determination ($\mathrm{R}^2$), as presented in Table \ref{tab:flow}.
-It is evident that the results obtained by RouteKG are superior across all metrics for both datasets, consistent with the findings from our main experiment in Section~\ref{sec:results:main}.
-Moreover, as more information about the Goal is incorporated, there is a notable improvement in traffic flow prediction accuracy.
-This underscores the efficacy of our approach in integrating Goal information, yielding results that align with intuitive expectations.
+The effectiveness of traffic flow estimation with RouteKG is demonstrated using three standard regression metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and the coefficient of determination ($\mathrm{R}^2$), as detailed in Table~\ref{tab:flow}.
+RouteKG consistently outperforms in all metrics for both datasets, aligning with our main experiment results in Section~\ref{sec:results:main}.
+As expected, incorporating more goal information leads to improved accuracy in traffic flow predictions.